Timovzl/RtlTimoInterviewDemo/README.md

 Unit tests cover additional details.

-All tests can be run both locally and in a pipeline.
+All tests can be run both locally and from a pipeline.

+Complex entities and value objects, whose constructors are prone to change, are constructed using the builder pattern in all test methods.

 ## Monitoring